timothymapote/Floats-App/README.md

 # Floats App

-About this App: i made this app, months ago while working a full time job.
+About this App: i made this app, while working a full time job.
 Its a food ordering app.
 Its one of my cousin's business in the philippines, its almost done and can be publish to app store soon.

 Screenshots of the app